Benefits Of Pre And Post Workout Stretchings

 DYNAMIC STRETCHING (PRE-WORKOUT)

 Dynamic stretching means “Stretching as you are moving”.
-Dynamic stretches are a form of stretching, focussing on continuous movements to bring the muscle into a stretch – they are not held.
-It should be done before a workout which allows you to get a good warm-up.
+Dynamic stretches are a form of stretching, that focuses on continuous movements to bring the muscle into a stretch – they are not held.
+It should be done before a workout, allowing you to get a good warm-up.

-To get flexibility in your joints and fire up the muscles that you are going to use in your workout, you need to do mobility and activation drills.
-So it is always better to start with full body warm-up, whether you are doing lower or upper body training.
-The main idea of a warm-up is to prepare your muscles by increasing the core temperature and Dynamic Stretches help in achieving this as in this body moves continuously, even while stretching.
+You need to do mobility and activation drills to improve joint flexibility and activate the muscles you use in your workout.
+So, whether you are doing lower or upper-body training, starting with a full-body warm-up is always better.
+The main idea of a warm-up is to prepare your muscles by increasing core temperature, and Dynamic Stretches help achieve this, as the body moves continuously, even while stretching.

 As the name implies, it requires no movement.
 Static Stretching is used to stretch the muscle while the body is at rest.
-It is the form of flexibility training that elongates the muscle by holding the stretch for a particular period of time while in a specific stretch position.
+It is a form of flexibility training that elongates the muscle by holding the stretch for a particular period while in a specific stretch position.

-We have been told this from a very long time that Static stretching was the correct way to loosen up your muscle prior to any training or competition.
-No doubt, it may loosen off the muscle but muscle will actually be less elastic as it drops the muscles’ core temperature.
-However, we are now aware of the use of Dynamic stretching and this is considered to be the best and beneficial way to warm up before indulging in any exercise regime.
+We have been told for a very long time that Static stretching is the correct way to loosen up your muscles before any training or competition.
+No doubt, it may loosen off the muscle but the muscle will be less elastic as it drops the muscles’ core temperature.
+However, we are now aware of the use of Dynamic stretching and this is considered to be the best and most beneficial way to warm up before indulging in any exercise regime.
 A workout without Dynamic stretch can potentially inhibit your performance and does not fully prepare the muscle for the task.
 Static stretching, on the other hand, is more appropriate for the cool down.

 AVOID stretching if –